Britain's FTSE slips though Marks & Spencer, pharma rally lend support

 “He is an executive that we are minded to back, one with the commitment, energy and insight to demonstrably take M&S on a better course, something for which long-standing shareholders pine,” said Clive Black, head of research at Shore Capital, in a note, retaining a “buy” rating on the stock.

-Supermarket Sainsbury also rose, up 2.7 percent after being upgraded to “outperform” from “underperform” by Credit Suisse, saying the food retail sector is a recovery story and that the grocer’s bid for Argos owner Home Retail is “financially and strategically inspired”.
+Supermarket Sainsbury also rose, up 2.6 percent after being upgraded to “outperform” from “underperform” by Credit Suisse, saying the food retail sector is a recovery story and that the grocer’s bid for Argos-owner Home Retail is “financially and strategically inspired”.

-Gold miner Randgold Resources was the top gainer on the index, rallying 3.2 percent after a target price hike by Credit Suisse and Dundee Capital.
-But JP Morgan’s rating cut on Glencore and Antofagasta sent the shares down 5.7 percent and 2.6 percent respectively, with Glencore the top faller on the index.
+Gold miner Randgold Resources was the top gainer on the index, rallying 3.5 percent after a target price hike by Credit Suisse and Dundee Capital.
+But JP Morgan’s rating cut on Glencore and Antofagasta sent the shares down 4.4 percent and 1.4 percent respectively.

-Pharmaceuticals drew demand on Wednesday after Pfizer pulled out of a deal to buy Allergan, stoking rumours of fresh deal-making in the sector.
+Pharmaceuticals saw demand on Wednesday after Pfizer pulled out of a deal to buy Allergan, stoking rumours of fresh deal-making in the sector.

 Fuelling demand for AstraZeneca on Thursday was an upgrade by Societe Generale, which lifted its target price and maintained a “buy” rating late on Wednesday.

-Among the top fallers, Pearson was down 5 percent as it traded without entitlement to its latest dividend payout.
+The top faller, however, was Pearson, down 5.1 percent as it traded without entitlement to its latest dividend payout.

 Investors also cited readacross from U.S. peer Apollo Education withdrawing its guidance overnight as weighing on Pearson’s shares.

-Worldpay also fell, down 2.9 percent to 274.7p after a top shareholder in the payment processor sold part of its stake for 269p.
+Worldpay also fell, down 2.2 percent to 276.6p after a top shareholder in the payment processor sold part of its stake for 269p.
+The stock had traded well over double its 90-day average by 0830 GMT.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.